STAT545-UBC/STAT545-UBC-original-website/cm001_course-intro-sw-install-account-signup.md

   * [Some advice to young graduate students](http://ivory.idyll.org/blog/advice-to-graduate-students.html) from C. Titus Brown
   * [How to be the grad student your advisor brags about](http://blog.impactstory.org/how-to-be-the-grad-student-your-advisor-brags-about/) from the blog of Impactstory
   * [10 Commandments of Twitter for Academics](http://chronicle.com/article/10-Commandments-of-Twitter-for/131813/) from Do Your Job Better on the Chronicle of Higher Education
-  * [Using Twitter in university research, teaching and impact activities: A guide for academics and researchers (PDF)](http://blogs.lse.ac.uk/impactofsocialsciences/files/2011/11/Published-Twitter_Guide_Sept_2011.pdf)
+  * [Using Twitter in university research, teaching and impact activities: A guide for academics and researchers](http://blogs.lse.ac.uk/impactofsocialsciences/files/2011/11/Published-Twitter_Guide_Sept_2011.pdf) *note: links to a PDF*

 If you choose not to get a Twitter account, you will want to visit the [\@STAT545 profile page](https://twitter.com/STAT545) regularly to see what's up.

 If you set up (or already have a Twitter account), you should follow [\@STAT545](https://twitter.com/STAT545).
 We will elicit your Twitter handle soon so we can follow you back.

-You could also follow me as an individual, an account I use very differently (and sparingly), at [\@JennyBryan](https://twitter.com/JennyBryan).
+You could also follow me as an individual, at [\@JennyBryan](https://twitter.com/JennyBryan).
 Ditto for the course TAs.
 You can learn some good people to follow re: data science and R by looking at who we follow and who we have Twitter conversations with.

 #### RPubs